Summoned to Another World... Again?: Light novel

 The series written by Kazuha Kishimoto was serialized online from March 2015 to December 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Futabasha, who published the series as a light novel under their Monster Bunko imprint with illustrations by 40hara in five volumes from October 30, 2015 to July 29, 2017.

 Manga

 A manga adaptation with art by Arashiyama has been serialized via Futabasha's digital publication Web Comic Action since June 2018.
-It has been collected in eight tankōbon volumes as of August 2022.
+It has been collected in fourteen (including two released digital-only) tankōbon volumes as of June 2025.
 Coolmic is publishing the manga in English.